• Skip to primary navigation

 basic ingredients for a relish tray laid out on a black work surface.

-Feel free to mix and match the items on your Relish Tray, being sure to shop the kitchen to see what you have on hand.
-Here are the basic ingredients:
+Feel free to mix and match the items on your traditional Relish Tray, being sure to shop the kitchen to see what you have on hand.
+Here are the basic ingredients to an easy relish tray:

 olives – Include both green and black olives if you can.
 A Relish Tray is very much an olive plate embellished with pickled foods.
-Try some different varieties from the olive bar at your local grocer’s.
+Try some different varieties from the olive bar at your local grocer’s, such as those stuffed with garlic or jalapenos.

 pickles – As the budget allows, vary the choices from dill to sweet to spicy, maybe throw in some itty bitty cornichons, too.
 Remember that pickles is a broader term to include other pickled or marinated vegetables as well, such as marinated mushrooms, marinated artichoke hearts, dilly beans or giardiniera.